souffle-lang/souffle-lang.github.io/pages/docs/types.md

 # Implementation Details

 # Symbols
 Symbols are maintained in the symbol table.
-The symbol converts an ordinal number to a string and vice versa.
+A symbol is represented as an ordinal number, and the conversion between its string representation and its ordinal number is handled by the symbol table.
-The symbol table is defined [here](https://github.com/souffle-lang/souffle/blob/master/src/include/souffle/SymbolTable.h).
+The source code of the symbol table can be found [here](https://github.com/souffle-lang/souffle/blob/master/src/include/souffle/SymbolTable.h).
 In relations, the ordinal number is stored.
 In case, the actual string of a symbol is needed, Souffle looks up in the symbol table to translate the ordinal number to its string representation.
 Conversely, if a functor computes a new string or a new string is read by an input directive, the symbol table receives a new entry and an ordinal for this string is computed.

 # Records
-In the implementation, elements of a record are translated to a number.
-We records with the same arity are stored in the same record pool and share the name number space.
-During evaluation, if a record does not exist, it is created on the fly.
-Considering the example as above:
+Records are maintained in the record table.
+Similar to symbols, a record is stored using its ordinal number, and the conversion between the values of a record and its ordinal number is handled by the record table.
+The source code of the record table can be found [here](https://github.com/souffle-lang/souffle/blob/master/src/include/souffle/RecordTable.h).
+Considering the example below,
 ```prolog
 .type Pair = [a: number, b: number]
 .decl A(p: Pair)